konradgorecki/tester-finder/readme.md

 * Spock

 ## Setup
-To run this project You need to have Java 15 installed / unpacked on your computer and environment variable __JAVA_HOME__ set to point to its catalogue.
+To run this project you need to have Java 15 installed / unpacked on your computer and environment variable __JAVA_HOME__ set to point to its catalogue.

 For Unix systems: